-In this article, I will be providing you with my daily fantasy football lineup picks for FantasyDraft for Week Three.
+Each week, I will be providing you with my daily fantasy football lineup picks for FantasyDraft.
 The lineup picks will range from some of the elite players to mid-priced options and value plays.

 If you have any questions or comments, feel free to hit me up on Twitter @BalesSJustin.

 It is a bit shocking that Prescott is this cheap this week.
 He was not needed in the Cowboys last game, but in he had scored 16 total touchdowns in the five games before that.
 He has been playing at an elite level, specifically because of his running ability.
 He could receive a few more red zone carries this week with Ezekiel Elliott suspended, as well.
 He will be in a competitive matchup against the Kansas City Chiefs, and Prescott can be used in all leagues.

 Ingram continues to come with too low of a price tag.
 Over his last three games, he is averaging 98 rushing yards and 1.3 rushing touchdowns on 21.7 carries per game.
 He is also seeing 5.3 targets per game over that span.
 He is a “do it all” running back that has consistently displayed elite upside.
 Ingram tends to go overlooked because of the flashy play of Alvin Kamara, but Ingram is the running back to own on this team.

 Hunt is coming off a disappointing game, but that was against one of the best run defenses in the NFL.
 He is still averaging 133.8 total yards per game.
 Hunt has also scored a total of six touchdowns in only eight games.
 He is an elite running back on a weekly basis, and the Dallas Cowboys have struggled at times against running backs this season.
 Hunt is not going to come cheap, but he can safely be used in all leagues this week.

 FantasyDraft – DFS Wide Receiver Picks